rvojtus/UMLift/README.md

 - Java 22+
 - macOS/Linux, should work on Windows - not tested

-### Standalone UMLet GUI
+### Standalone

-A standalone GUI from the UMLet project, with an added support to transform the currently open UML Diagram to EMF Models, and to generate code and artifacts from it.<br>
+A standalone application using GUI from the UMLet project, with an added support to transform the currently open UML Diagram to EMF Models, and to generate code and artifacts from it.<br>
-For more information about the installation, setup & usage: [Standalone](InformalMDD-core/README.md)
+For more information about the installation, setup & usage: [Standalone](UMLift-Standalone/README.md)

 ### IntelliJ IDEA Plugin

 A plugin for JetBrains IntelliJ IDEA.
 Integrated UMLet GUI to a File Editor, to enable seamless creation and editing of UMLet Diagram files - `.uxf`.
 Custom Settings Dialog Panel, to configure and customize the transformation and generation process.
 New Context Menu Actions, to enable quick and easy start of the artifact generation & transformation.<br>
-For more information about the installation, setup & usage: [IntelliJ Plugin](InformalMDD-IntelliJ-Plugin/README.md)
+For more information about the installation, setup & usage: [IntelliJ Plugin](UMLift-IntelliJ-Plugin/README.md)

 ### Maven Plugin

 A Mojo plugin for Maven.
 Integrates functionality to be used as a part of a Maven lifecycle.
 Offers configuration and various "maven goals", to transform UMLet Diagram files - `.uxf`, to EMF Models - `Ecore` & `GenModel`, and to consequently generate Java source code & artifacts from those models.<br>
-For more information about the installation, setup & usage: [Maven Mojo](InformalMDD-maven-plugin/README.md)
+For more information about the installation, setup & usage: [Maven Mojo](UMLift-maven-plugin/README.md)

 ## Documentation